-What section of the Plan was addressed by Consultation?
-Fair housing Briefly describe how the Agency/Group/Organization was consulted.
+Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-This consultation was between the Community Development Coordinator and National Fair Housing Alliance staff.
-The consultation was conducted via webinar.
-No areas for improved coordination were identified.
-Anticipated outcomes include funding for fair housing activities and supportive services for domestic violence survivors.
-9 Agency/Group/Organization Planning Department, City of Rochester Agency/Group/Organization Type Services - Housing Agency - Managing Flood Prone Areas Agency - Management of Public Landor Water Resources Other government - Local Grantee Department What section of the Plan was addressed by Consultation?
-Housing Need Assessment Market Analysis Neighborhood revitalization, analysis of zoning/regulatory impacts on affordable housing Briefly describe how the Agency/Group/Organization was consulted.
+This consultation was between the Community Development Coordinator and Strafford Regional Planning Commission staff.
+The consultation was conducted via in person seminar.
+No areas of improved coordination were identified.
+Anticipated outcomes include funding for affordable housing activities and evaluation of natural hazards impact for public facilities projects.
+4 Agency/Group/Organization Planning Department, City of Rochester Agency/Group/Organization Type Services - Housing Agency - Managing Flood Prone Areas Agency - Management of Public Land or Water Resources Other government - Local What section of the Plan was addressed by Consultation?
+Housing Need Assessment Market Analysis Lead-based Paint Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 This consultation was between the Community Development Coordinator and the Planning Department Director.
-The consultation was conducted via video conference.
-No areas for improved coordination were identified.
-Anticipated outcomes include funding for affordable housing projects and neighborhood revitalization projects.
-10 Agency/Group/Organization New England AIDS Education and Training Center Agency/Group/Organization Type Services-Persons with HIV/AIDS Services-Health Services-Education
+The consultation was conducted in person.
+One area of improved coordination was identified.
+Anticipated outcomes include funding for affordable housing projects, neighborhood revitalization projects, and lead remediation programs/education to be explored further.
+5 Agency/Group/Organization Easter Seals NH, Inc. Agency/Group/Organization Type Services-Elderly Persons Services-Persons with Disabilities Services-Health Regional organization What section of the Plan was addressed by Consultation?
+Non-Homeless Special Needs Needs of elderly residents and residents with disabilities